 Building a Project Preview Component: Layers, Motion, and Adaptation

-The ProjectPreview component is designed to feel tactile and intentional: a static card that transforms into a rich, focused experience on hover and tap.
-This post breaks down the design decisions behind the layered hover effect, the morphing dialog, and the adaptation of elements to dark mode.
+The ProjectPreview component is a static card that transforms into a focused experience on hover and tap.
+This post shows you how to build the layered hover effect, the morphing dialog, and how to adapt it to dark mode.

 I started by optimizing for feel over features.
-The card should be calm when you’re just scanning the page; it only opens up when you show intent.
-That meant a clean static state, a gentle tilt to suggest dimensionality, and a hover reveal that arrives quickly but not abruptly.
+The card stays calm when you're scanning the page and only opens up when you show intent.
+That meant a clean static state, a gentle tilt to suggest depth, and a hover reveal that arrives quickly but not abruptly.
 For the tilt, I used a modest rotation with a spring that eases in and out without wobble.
-The goal isn’t to impress with motion—it’s to whisper that the element is alive.
+The goal isn't to impress with motion - it's to show the element responds to you.

 Calm by default, expressive on intent.

-Under the hood it’s standard React and Next with next/image, Tailwind for styling, and a few Motion Primitives for the dialog and carousel.
-Where assets are vector, I use external SVGs (logos, overlays, main artwork) so they scale cleanly; photographic content stays raster.
+Under the hood: standard React and Next with next/image, Tailwind for styling, and Motion Primitives for the dialog and carousel.
+Vector assets (logos, overlays, main artwork) stay as external SVGs so they scale cleanly.
+Photographic content stays raster.

 Layering the Hover State

-Each card is a small stage composed of three layers: a color plate, a product image, and two on-hover overlays.
-The layers stack on a relative container using absolute positioning and z-index so their order is explicit and easy to reason about.
-I lock the frame to a cinematic 1.91:1 ratio; it keeps the grid visually quiet across breakpoints.
-The reveal is pure CSS - opacity transitions tied to group-hover - so there’s no JavaScript on the happy path.
+Each card has three layers: a color plate, a product image, and two on-hover overlays.
+The layers stack on a relative container using absolute positioning and z-index so their order is explicit.
+I lock the frame to a 1.91:1 ratio to keep the grid quiet across breakpoints.
+The reveal is pure CSS - opacity transitions tied to group-hover - so there's no JavaScript on the happy path.

 // Core trigger structure (simplified)